55 Years Ago: The Byrds Go Country on ‘Sweetheart of the Rodeo’

-With both Crosby and drummer Michael Clarke now gone, Roger McGuinn and Chris Hillman were the only original members left in the group – and they began eyeing their future.
+With both Crosby and drummer Michael Clarke now gone, Roger McGuinn and Chris Hillman were the only original members left – and they began eyeing their future.
 They had dipped into country music on The Notorious Byrd Brothers, and McGuinn wanted to expand the concept on an entire album based on the sounds of Americana – bluegrass, Western swing, jazz.
 The problem was that he and Hillman couldn't do it alone.

 Parsons even talked the group into relocating to Nashville to record the album, which was made up of Parsons originals ("Hickory Wind"), traditional cuts ("I Am a Pilgrim"), country covers (the Louvin brothers' "The Christian Life") and a pair of Bob Dylan songs (including "You Ain't Goin' Nowhere," which was still unreleased when the Byrds cut their version).